methodphoto/methodphoto/about.md

 ## Richard Earney

-I’m a photographer who aims to represent the landscape using Abstract and Conceptual photography.
-I tend to work in series rather than the individual image.
+Richard is an abstract landscape photographer who mostly works in series rather than the individual image.

-Over the years the common themes of representing time and motion in the still image have become more central to my work.
+He uses images to representing time, motion, colour, and light in the still image.

 -   [Exhibitions](#exhibitions)
 -   [Books](#books)